see-for-yourself/bgdv-book/_posts/2024-11-14-chapter7_polar-plots-pyplot.md

 ## 7.1 Polar Coordinates in Pyplot

 Polar plots can be made using Pyplot's support for polar coordinates.
 Unlike turtle graphics which draws on a blank screen, Pyplot provides coordinate axes and labels.
-To make polar plots with Pyplot, set the `'projection'` to `'polar'` in the function parameters for creating a figure.
+To make polar plots with Pyplot, set the `"projection"` to `"polar"` in the function parameters for creating a figure.

 To illustrate with a simple example, a Fermat spiral is drawn by the following code and the result is shown in Figure 6.1.
 Fermat spirals can be used to model natural phenomena like sunflower florets [1], and for engineering applications such as efficient layout of mirrors in solar power plants [2].